Russwater RPG Ruleset

 The players are telling a combined story about how their new adventurers from their Adventuring Academy collect capabilities as they grow in power.
 They are adventuring through randomized point crawl encounters in a setting described by the GM.

-It is expected that the players could use characters based on the Young Adventurer’s Guide collection of books or other TTRPG systems like D&D 5e, 3.5e or Pathfinder 1e / 2e including their own variations on Ancestries, Backgrounds, Classes, or Archetypes.
+It is expected that the players could use characters based on TTRPG systems like D&D 5e, 3.5e, Pathfinder 1e / 2e or the Young Adventurer’s Guide collection of books including their own variations on Ancestries, Backgrounds, Classes, or Archetypes.

 The main mechanic is a d20 “roll over” check with advantage / disadvantage to meet either a difficulty check or a scaled outcome.